-A Vermonter may be eligible for fuel assistance if the gross household income is based on household size.
+A Vermonter may be eligible for fuel assistance if the gross household income is equal to or less than 185% of the federal poverty level based on household size.
 This is regardless of other resources, such as savings, retirement accounts, property, etc.

 To apply for fuel assistance, contact the Vermont Benefits Call Center at 1-800-479-6151